Tips on How to Get Started

 Where Housesitting Has

 We have been house sitting continuously for over six years (completing over 80 sits).
 We have house sat in 14 countries – Norway, Scotland, England, France, Germany, Luxembourg, Poland, Italy, Sweden, Ireland, Northern Ireland, Singapore, Canada, and several states in the USA (including cross-country road trips).
-Along the way we have also been able to visit – Wales, Denmark, Switzerland, Vatican City, Spain, Hungary, Austria, Mexico, and Morocco.
+Along the way we have also been able to visit – Wales, Denmark, Switzerland, Vatican City, Spain, Hungary, Austria, Mexico, Thailand, and Morocco.
 Places we have always wanted to go, but we weren’t sure how it could ever happen.

 During our six years, we have spent a year and nine months in Europe (spread out over the years), which allowed us to experience each country more like a local.
 People often think I am a local because I am out walking a dog.
 Many strangers have stopped me and asked for directions, and because we have been there for weeks, instead of days, I have always been able to tell them exactly how to get to where they want to go – so cool.